jiaweipan997/BiDNet/README.md

 # BiDNet
-This repo is the official implementation of "BiDNet".
-This repo contains the supported code, configuration files, and datasets to reproduce semantic segmentation results of "BiDNet".
+This repo is the official implementation of "BiDNet: A Real-Time Semantic Segmentation Network with Anti-Feature Interference and Detail Recovery for Industrial Defects".
+This repo contains the supported code, configuration files, and datasets to reproduce the semantic segmentation results of BiDNet.
 The code is based on [MMSegmentaion V1.2.2.](https://github.com/open-mmlab/mmsegmentation/tree/main) All experiments were performed on a single NVIDIA GTX 3090Ti GPU in CUDA 11.7, Python 3.8, and PyTorch 1.13.1.

 ## Installation
 Step 1.
 Create a conda environment and activate it.